pjanul/pymgal/README.md

 #### Dependencies

-* To install the necessary dependencies, simply enter the outer pymgal directory and run the following at the command line.
+* To install the necessary dependencies, simply enter your/path/to/pymgal (i.e. the outer PyMGal directory) and run the following at the command line.

     * `pip install -r requirements.txt`

 #### The config.yaml file

-* The config.yaml file contains modifiable parameters including filters, SSP models, and many more.
+* The config.yaml file contains modifiable parameters including the coordinates of your projection region, filters, SSP models, and many more.
 Open it and take a look.
-You can play around with these parameters, but the default values should be enough to get you started.
+You can play around with these parameters, but as long as you have valid coordinates, the other default values should be enough to get you started.
 The file can be found at your/path/to/pymgal/pymgal/config.yaml (i.e. the inner PyMGal directory).

 * The full list of filters and SSP models can be found in the pymgal/filters and pymgal/models directories, respectively.